Going for a daycation to Miami, and wondering how to spend a day in Miami city that gets you the best of everything?

 Book a combo tour of Miami beforehand (as I did), that first will take you on an open-air bus tour of Miami, via the Everglades, and then a boat trip around the Biscayne Bay!

-This is where the open-air two-story bus departs from, which will show you Miami Beach, the Art Deco District, Downtown Miami, Little Havana, and more (you can buy snacks along the way, and remember SPF).
+The open-air two-story bus departs from Lincoln Road, and will show you Miami Beach, the Art Deco District, Downtown Miami, Little Havana, and more (you can buy snacks along the way, and remember SPF).

 Book the tour that starts at 9:30 am, to make the most of your day!